 Night after night these boys knelt beside their makeshift beds and poured out prayers of thanksgiving and hope that one day they’d hear six simple yet life-changing words, “You are my child—welcome home.”

 God had a perfect design for their prayers to be answered and worked miracle after miracle to bring the boys choir to America.
-But little did I know that my husband Art and I would be part of the answer to Mark and Jackson’s prayers.
+But little did I know that we would be part of the answer to Mark and Jackson’s prayers.

 Our life was busy and full, and we were enjoying being the parents of three little girls.
 So you can imagine my surprise the night I went to see The Liberian Boys’ Choir concert at our church that I was stirred to consider adoption.